isissoledad/iOS-Modular-Architecture/README.md

 # Module's Testing in CI/CD [Optional]:

 * To keep always our modules buildable we need to build and run tests for each module on our Pipeline in CI.
-As example we can use [Fastlane](https://docs.fastlane.tools/actions/scan/) and [Travis CI](https://travis-ci.org/):
+As example we can use [Fastlane](https://docs.fastlane.tools/actions/scan/) and [Codemagic CI](https://codemagic.io):

 	* [Fastlane script](fastlane/Fastfile)